-- Lab notebooks will be handed out to you on the first day of the course and collected after the experiments are completed. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - It is expected and encouraged that students finish their experiments within the assigned class time on Thursdays.
+- Lab notebooks will be examined periodically and collected at the end of the semester - Lab reports must be submitted through Webcourses at http://webcourses.ucf.edu/ by 11:59 pm of the next Thursday after the experiment is completed. - Lab reports sent via email or hard copy will NOT be accepted. - Absences and Makeup Lab Sessions: - Because of the fluid nature of the lab with the experimental setup changing every week, there will be NO MAKEUPS ALLOWED except in cases of genuine emergency. - It is expected and encouraged that students finish their experiments within the assigned class time on Thursdays.
 However, with prior arrangements with the teaching assistant, students may be allowed to access the lab before and after the class time of the same week. - The instructor reserves the right to change or modify any portion of this schedule without prior notice or recourse by the students.